-- (1) Twenty percent of the wages paid to the employee for each full month of employment for the first 12 months of employment. - (2) Fifteen percent of the wages paid to the employee for each full month of employment during the second 12 months of employment. - (3) Ten percent of the wages paid to the employee for each full month during the third 12 months of employment.

-(b) Except for employees employed in distressed counties, the maximum aggregate credit that may be claimed in a tax year for a single employee is five thousand five hundred dollars (\$5,500).

-- (c) In addition to the credits provided for in subsection (a), and this act, an employer who employs a person who received welfare benefits payments within this state for three months immediately preceding the month the person becomes employed and employs that person to work full time in a distressed county or a least developed county, is allowed a credit in an amount equal to one hundred seventy-five dollars (\$175) for each full month during the first 36 months of employment. - (d) In order to claim the credit provided in subsection (a), an employer must make health insurance available to the qualified employee.
+- (c) The available credit for each employee hired shall be set as follows: - (1) Twenty percent of the wages paid to the employee for each full month of employment for the first 12 months of employment. - (2) Fifteen percent of the wages paid to the employee for each full month of employment during the second 12 months of employment. - (3) Ten percent of the wages paid to the employee for each full month during the third 12 months of employment. - (d) Except for employees employed in distressed counties, the maximum aggregate credit that may be claimed in a tax year for a single employee is five thousand five hundred dollars (\$5,500). - (e) In addition to the credits provided for in subsection (c), and this act, an employer who employs a person who meets the specific criteria outlined in subsection (a) and employs that person to work full time in a distressed county or a least developed county, is allowed an additional credit in an amount equal to one hundred seventy-five dollars (\$175) for each full month during the first 24 months of employment. - (f) In order to claim the credit provided in subsection (c), an employer must make health insurance available to the qualified employee.
 All conditions including employer contributions and employer imposed waiting periods for the qualified employee must be on the same basis and under the same conditions as that of any other employee employed by the employer claiming the credit.
-The credit is allowed from the date of hire for each full month of employment notwithstanding an employer imposed waiting period which must not exceed 12 months. - (e) Nothing in this section may be construed to require employers to pay for all or part of any health insurance coverage for a qualified employee in order to claim
+The credit is allowed from the date of hire for each full month of employment notwithstanding an employer imposed waiting period which must not exceed 12 months.

-- 1 the credit if an employer does not pay for all or part of 2 health insurance coverage for his other employees. - (f) The Department of Human Resources must make 3 information available to employers interested in hiring full-time recipients.
-An employer shall submit an employee 5 release and shall request in writing certification of 6 7 full-time eligibility from the Department of Human Resources by the fifteenth day of the first month after the end of the 8 taxable year in which the employer hires the welfare recipient.
-The department has 30 days from the date the 11 employer submits the employee release and request in which to approve or deny in writing certification of welfare 12 13 eligibility.
+- (g) Nothing in this section may be construed to require employers to pay for all or part of any health insurance coverage for a qualified employee in order to claim the credit if an employer does not pay for all or part of health insurance coverage for his other employees. - (h) The Work Opportunity Tax Credit Division of the Alabama Department of Industrial Relations must make information available to employers interested in hiring full-time employees.
+An employer shall submit an employee release and shall request in writing certification of eligibility from the Work Opportunity Tax Credit Division of the Alabama Department of Industrial Relations no later than the fifteenth day of the first month after the end of the taxable year in which the employer hires the employee.
+The department has 30 days from the date the employer submits the employee release and request in which to approve or deny in writing certification of eligibility.
+Nothing within this subsection shall be construed to prevent an employer from submitting a request for certification eligibility immediately upon hiring the employee as opposed to submitting all requests at the same time in the first month after the end of the taxable year in which the employer hires the employee.

-- (g) No income tax credit provided for in subsection (a) may be taken under this section if the position filled by the recipient was made available due to the termination or forced resignation of an employee for the purpose of obtaining the tax credit.
-Nothing in this section creates a private cause of action which does not otherwise exist at law. - (h) A credit claimed under this section but not used in a taxable year may be carried forward 15 years from the taxable year in which the credit is earned.
+- (i) No income tax credit provided for in subsection (c) may be taken under this section if the position filled by the recipient was made available due to the termination or forced resignation of an employee for the purpose of obtaining the tax credit.
+Nothing in this section creates a private cause of action which does not otherwise exist at law. - (j) A credit claimed under this section but not used in a taxable year may be carried forward 15 years from the taxable year in which the credit is earned.